Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Run

-1. Make sure you have Docker, Docker Compose, and Java 17 (or later) installed on your local machine.
+1. Make sure you have Docker, Docker Compose, and JDK version 17 (or later) installed on your local machine.
 2. From the [`examples/quickstart`](examples/quickstart/) folder, run the following:

    ```sh